Introduction

 Some scars remain red due to prolonged inflammation or an abnormal healing process.
 Hypertrophic and keloid scars are typical examples of scars that remain red and require special attention.

-How can we reduce redness with natural products?
+How can redness be reduced with natural products?

 Natural products, such as rosehip oil, wild pansy extract, and Rosa Centifolia, are known for their soothing and anti-inflammatory properties.
 The use of these ingredients in topical treatments can help reduce the redness of scars.